 .NET

 News Reader SDK released - WPF sample

 A few months ago I wrote about the Architecture Journal Reader, a great demonstration app for a “occasionally-connected” Windows Presentation Foundation, WPF, application.
 I asked for source code and more samples like this, and sometimes dreams come true.
 Today Tim Sneath announced the public availability of a News Reader SDK and a Syndicated Client Experiences (SCE) Starter Kit and source code for it.
 At the same time the team created a MSDN Magazine reader application using the starter kit.
+The SCE is built upon the Microsoft Sync Framework and .NET 3.0.

+.NET